Röhm GmbH (Darmstadt): History

 The origins of Röhm GmbH go back to the year 1907.
 At that time, the chemist, and entrepreneur Otto Röhm (1876–1939), together with the businessman Otto Haas (1872–1960), founded Röhm & Haas GmbH.
 In 1933, the company entered the then still young plastics industry with the development of a new type of acrylic glass (polymethyl methacrylate, PMMA), which later became known under the brand name Plexiglas.
 By the time of Otto Röhm's death in 1939, the company had over 1800 employees and an annual turnover of over RM22 million.

 In the years after World War II, Plexiglas was increasingly used in everyday objects and architecture, which led to the growth of Röhm & Haas GmbH.
 After the Haas family sold their shares, the company operated under the name Röhm GmbH from 1971.
 In 1989, the company was taken over by Hüls AG, which later merged with Degussa AG and afterwards became the Degussa-Hüls AG.
 During that time, Röhm continued to operate as a subsidiary under its own name.
 In 1998, Röhm founded a subsidiary in the United States to expand its business in the country.
 With the formation of Evonik Industries AG in 2007, Röhm became a subsidiary company of it under the name Methacrylates Verbund.

 As part of its strategic decisions, Evonik sold Röhm to the investment company Advent International in 2019.
 Since August 2019, the Methacrylates Verbund has again been operating under its original name Röhm GmbH.
 In 2023, the company opened a laboratory and research centre in Worms to pool research activities for all business units in one facility.

 Operations

 The administrative headquarters are in Darmstadt, Germany.
 The company operates production facilities at nine locations on three continents.
 In Germany, Röhm produces in Worms, Hanau and Wesseling.
 Worms is the company's largest production site and has also been home to the company's research and innovation department since 2023.

 In Asia, Röhm owns production sites in Shanghai.
 In the United States, there are production facilities in Wallingford (Connecticut), Westwego (Louisiana) and Osceola (Arkansas).
 As of October 2024, a new production facility in Bay City (Texas) was nearing completion.
 A further production facility on the American continent is located in Coatzacoalcos, Mexico.
-The headquarters for the American branch of Röhm are located in Parsippany (New Jersey) since 2022.
+The headquarters for the American branch of Röhm have been located in Parsippany (New Jersey) since 2022.